Govanator12/soracom-cli/README.md

 ```

-### Create a profile for API Sandbox
+## Creating a Profile for API Sandbox

-It is possible to use soracom-cli for setting up [SORACOM API Sandbox](https://dev.soracom.io/en/docs/api_sandbox/) environment.
+soracom-cli can also be used for setting up a [SORACOM API Sandbox](https://dev.soracom.io/en/docs/api_sandbox/) environment.

-In order to create a profile for sandbox, use `configure-sandbox` subcommand.
+In order to create a profile for sandbox, use the `configure-sandbox` subcommand.

 ```
 soracom configure-sandbox
 ```

-By answering to the questions prompted, a profile named `sandbox` will be created.
-By using the `sandbox` profile, you can issue commands to the API sandbox as follows.
+You will be prompted to configure a user for the API Sandbox.
+After configuring this user a profile named `sandbox` will be created.
+You can issue commands to the API sandbox with this profile by appending the `--profile sandbox` flag to your commands:

 ```
 soracom subscribers list --profile sandbox
 ```

-You can use commands dedicated for the sandbox.
+Appending the `--profile snadbox` flag will also enable the usage of sandbox specific API functions:

 ```
 soracom sandbox subscribers create --profile sandbox
 ```

-You can use different profile name.
+An alternate name can also be configured for the sandbox account with the following commands:

 ```
 soracom configure-sandbox --profile test soracom sandbox subscribers create --profile test
 ```

-In order to make it easier to use from shell scripts etc., all the parameters necessary for profile creation can be specified with arguments.
+For easier to use with shell scripts or other prewritten commands, all parameters necessary for profile creation can be specified with argument:

 ```
 soracom configure-sandbox --coverage-type jp --auth-key-id="$AUTHKEY_ID" --auth-key="$AUTHKEY" --email="$EMAIL" --password="$PASSWORD"
 ```

-### Call API via proxy
+### Calling the API via a Proxy

-Set `http://your-proxy-name:port` to HTTP_PROXY environment variable, then execute soracom command.
+To enable a proxy, add `http://your-proxy-name:port` to the HTTP_PROXY environment variable on your system, then execute soracom command.

 e.g.) For Linux / Mac:
-Assume that the address of the proxy server is 10.0.1.2 and the port number is 8080
+Assuming that the address of the proxy server is 10.0.1.2 and the port number is 8080
 ```
 export HTTP_PROXY=http://10.0.1.2:8080
 soracom subscribers list